PedroDosS/Swords-and-Souls-Bot/README.md

 https://github.com/PedroDosS/Swords-and-Souls-Bot/assets/90741843/c286fa22-158a-4a64-85e6-2685e1845796

 # About:
+Swords and Souls is a 2015 RPG where the player must defeat waves of enemies in a battle arena.
+To progress further, the player can level up various combat-related skills in 5 different minigames.
+In the defense minigame, apples are thrown at the player from all direction, which the player must block.
+This bot automatically plays this minigame by capturing the screen, detecting where the apples are, and blocking them.
-This is a bot created to automatically play the defense training minigame in Swords and Souls.
-It captures the screen to detect where apples/stars are and block/dodge them respectively.
-The bot can reach a seemingly infinite score (up to a 100,000 combo before I stopped it).
+This bot is able to play the minigame infinitely, with a score of over 100,000 apples blocked before I stopped it.

 # How to Run:
 - Download block.py, CoordsCache.txt, coords.py